Calculate drills within complete model

 The Drill function explained

-Para-Flex offers the possibility to automate drilling elements in the model.
-For example for furniture fittings or inserts in a metal tube.
+Para-Flex offers the possibility to automatically create holes in parts.
+Based on specific elements in the model, like furniture fittings or inserts, for example cut outs can be created in a wooden panel or a metal tube.

-Though this is a very useful function, its operation is quite simple, in short: the drill command cuts every IntelliShape with ‘HWDrill’ in its name, out of other parts.
-Of course with the exception of the part that contains it itself.
+The operation of the Drill function is quite simple, in short: the drill command cuts every IntelliShape with ‘HWDrill’ in its name, out of other parts.
+Of course, with the exception of the part that contains this HWDrill-shape itself.

 Drill shapes for creating a cut out should be drawn as an IntelliShape in the part it belongs to.
-The shapes can be suppressed so they won’t be visible in the model, but still do their job.
+Use positive IntelliShapes for this function, don’t use the Cut variants that remove material by themselves: use the shapes that ‘add material’ to the model.
+These shapes can be suppressed so they won’t be visible in the model, but still do their job.
+If the shape of a Drilling element has to be changed due to model updates (like Stretch Part/Assembly), keep it in Unsuppressed state.

 To provide parts with drilling shapes, works easy and intuitive.
 For example use the standard Shapes catalog to drag a shape on the relevant part.
 Keep in mind that these shapes are IntelliShapes, so they’ll become a component of the part they’re dropped on.